 Take a look at our employment information on South Sudan and how we’ll use this knowledge to guide your expansion.

-Doing Business in South Sudan
+Hiring in South Sudan

 South Sudan became an African country in 2011.
 Since then, its economy has developed around the land’s natural resources.
 The majority of the country’s gross domestic product (GDP) comes from oil and agriculture.